 I watched the video and signed up right away…

-An animated explainer video helps you by increasing your sales conversion rate and entertain your viewers with your business’ origin story.
+An animated explainer video helps you by increasing your sales conversion rate.
+It entertains your viewers with your business’ origin story.
 It helps to engage with potential customers who otherwise might not read through your website and sign up for your product.

-When you are looking to produce a sales or product video, we hope you consider our experience to help you with making clever choices along the way, to finally have a video that simply works for you and does what it is supposed to: have customers buy from you!
+When you are looking to produce a sales or product video, we hope you consider our experience to help you with making clever choices along the way.
+Finally to have a video that simply works for you and does what it is supposed to: have customers buy!

 How many videos do you need for your business?

-There are many types of videos and different nomenclatures to videos based on how they are used too.
+There are many types of videos and different nomenclatures to videos based on how they are used.
 Videos are further classified into how they are produced as well.
 Typically videos fall into one of two main categories: Outbound Video Marketing and Inbound Video Marketing.

 Explainer videos can encourage viewers to convert to paying customers.
-A step further, these paying customers can then become evangelists to your brand and product by sharing your video with their professional contacts and recommending your business over social media.
+A step further, these paying customers can then become evangelists of your brand and product by sharing your video with their professional contacts.
+They recommend your business over social media.

-Another approach in the sales work flow is the inbound acquisition of customers.
+Another approach in the sales workflow is the inbound acquisition of customers.
 A website or homepage video doesn’t necessarily have to attract new leads to consumer your brand story.
 When a visitor reaches your website he is already a potential customer.
 At this point in the task, he might be trying to evaluate pros and cons between your business and compare them with your immediate competition.
 An inbound video here could focus more on features and unique selling points of your product that beat the competition.
 And give your customer a clear reason to choose you.